Research Projects

 Sedona Levine

-Sedona is a junior from Long Island, New York majoring in psychology and minoring in economics.
+Sedona is a senior from Long Island, New York majoring in psychology and minoring in economics.
 On campus, she is involved in Kappa Delta and the Ware Institute and serves as Spring Arts Chair for the College Entertainment Committee.
-A fun fact about her is that she studied abroad in New Zealand last semester!
+A fun fact about her is that she studied abroad in New Zealand for a semester!

 Lula Odendaal Williams